 If you are boondocking, you can likely allow more freedom for your pet.
 But it should still always be watched by you and UNDER YOUR CONTROL 100% of the time.

 These portable dog playpens can also be used at home.
-They can be used to teach a dog to go potty in a certain area of the yard.
+Use it for various things.
+You can teach your dog to go potty in a certain area of the yard.

-You can also use them indoors as a place for your dog to sleep, or to contain them when guests come over, or for whatever other reason you may need it.
+Or use it indoors as a place for your dog to sleep, or to contain them when guests come over, or for whatever other reason you may need it.